yaggytter/chrome-extension-awssso/README.md

 [Firefox Add-on is here](https://github.com/yaggytter/chrome-extension-awssso/tree/forfirefox)

 This extension is for AWS Single Sign-On (AWS SSO).
 As for now, you will see what am I using Account Name and Permission Set for current console at AWS console's header.
 And then, AWS console header's color will almost be red if account name has 'Production' in it.
-(You can customize header colors using regular expressions for account names on the extension's option page.)
+(You can customize header colors using regular expressions for account names on the extension option page.)

 ![ss_dev.png](screenshots/awssso.png)